convergia/smartktichen/README.md

 - Scroll to **/convergia-demo-app/entities/config** and open the config script
 - Replace the **<anonymous-token>** value of the  **var anonymousToken** variable with your own anonymous token

+ ### Configure editor group

+- Click on your email address in the top-right of the IDE workspace
+- Choose Device Directory
+- Add new Group **"editor"** if not existed
+- Add your login device to the editor group

+### Configure the email address to send alerts to

+- Open the **convergia-demo-app/entities/config** script
+- Modify the "TO" field of the "email" variable.
+Currently set to the account owner

 ## How to